 BLMOMMY: Is there a Mr. Brookover? what does he think about your passion for photography?

 JENN: Yes, there is a Mr. Brookover!
 He is very supportive and actually bought me the camera that started my business.
 He listens (or at least acts like he’s listening) when I chatter on about a new idea or randomly shout out, “look at that light!”
 He keeps my finances organized for me.
 The only time he is not the most helpful is when I make our boys do a photo shoot, then he magically disappears!

 BLMOMMY: Where do yourself as a photographer in 5 years?

 JENN: I’d love to have a little studio where I could do milestone sessions and newborn families who aren’t comfortable doing a session in their home (even though I tell them they don’t have to clean up!!).
-I’d also like to add some helpers to run the back end of the business so that I could take on more sessions.
+I’d also like to add some helpers to run the back end of the business to take on more sessions.